elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-hydrophilic-and-hydrophobic-properties-of-the-phospholipid-bilayer-and-how-do-they-contribute-to-membrane-permeability.md

 url: /learn/biology/questions/what-are-the-hydrophilic-and-hydrophobic-properties-of-the-phospholipid-bilayer-and-how-do-they-contribute-to-membrane-permeability
 score: -1.0
 related_article1:
-    id: 168936
+    id: 168937
-    title: What is the role of ATP in active transport, and how does it facilitate movement against a concentration gradient?
+    title: >-
+        How does the sodium-potassium pump function, and why is it important in nerve cells?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-atp-in-active-transport-and-how-does-it-facilitate-movement-against-a-concentration-gradient
+    url: /learn/biology/questions/how-does-the-sodiumpotassium-pump-function-and-why-is-it-important-in-nerve-cells
 related_article2:
-    id: 168942
+    id: 168938
-    title: What is the structure of ATP, and why is it considered the energy currency of the cell?
+    title: >-
+        Describe the process of exocytosis and provide examples of its role in neurotransmitter release.
     subject: Biology
-    url: /learn/biology/questions/what-is-the-structure-of-atp-and-why-is-it-considered-the-energy-currency-of-the-cell
+    url: /learn/biology/questions/describe-the-process-of-exocytosis-and-provide-examples-of-its-role-in-neurotransmitter-release
 related_article3:
-    id: 168943
+    id: 168931
-    title: Explain the mechanism of ATP hydrolysis and its interaction with transport proteins.
+    title: >-
+        How do channel proteins and aquaporins facilitate transport across the cell membrane?
     subject: Biology
-    url: /learn/biology/questions/explain-the-mechanism-of-atp-hydrolysis-and-its-interaction-with-transport-proteins
+    url: /learn/biology/questions/how-do-channel-proteins-and-aquaporins-facilitate-transport-across-the-cell-membrane
 related_article4:
-    id: 168940
+    id: 168932
-    title: Define electrochemical gradient and explain its components.
+    title: >-
+        Why is selective permeability crucial for cellular function, and how does it regulate substance entry and exit?
     subject: Biology
-    url: /learn/biology/questions/define-electrochemical-gradient-and-explain-its-components
+    url: /learn/biology/questions/why-is-selective-permeability-crucial-for-cellular-function-and-how-does-it-regulate-substance-entry-and-exit
 related_article5:
-    id: 168942
+    id: 168936
+    title: >-
-    title: What is the structure of ATP, and why is it considered the energy currency of the cell?
+        What is the role of ATP in active transport, and how does it facilitate movement against a concentration gradient?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-structure-of-atp-and-why-is-it-considered-the-energy-currency-of-the-cell
+    url: /learn/biology/questions/what-is-the-role-of-atp-in-active-transport-and-how-does-it-facilitate-movement-against-a-concentration-gradient
 ---

 &nbsp;